Freedom for Others and God

 You probably do not realize how much you try to control other people.

 Are you mad at them without telling them?
-Are you discouraged, angry, depressed, or resentful when “They just don’t get it”?
+What about discouraged, angry, depressed, or resentful when “They just don’t get it”?
 Are their poor values, bad decisions, or lousy thinking causing you to worry and fret?
 Perhaps you think, “They don’t realize how bad ‘that’ is and what ‘that’ does to them, the kids, and others (and ME)!
 Or “If they don’t get this corrected, [insert something terrible] will happen to them (and reflect on me)!”

 I am Only Concerned